 National Water Vole Monitoring Programme FAQs

-- + Why do I need to do my survey during May?
+- + Why do I need to do my survey between 15th April and 15th June?

-We are asking you to survey your site during May as this is the easiest time to survey for water voles.
+We are asking you to survey your site between 15th April and 15th June as this is the easiest time to survey for water voles.
 Also by getting everyone to do their survey at the same time, we will be able to compare data gathered from all the different sites in our analysis.

 - + Why are there pre-selected sites?